stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 While mwp provides functionality for doing this, it is not condoned as an acceptable way of controlling a UAS.
 Using `NSP_SET_RAW_RC` (aka `MSPRC`) over a MSP telemetry link cannot provide the update rate / performance / reliability / safety of a standard RC TX/RX.

+* Lower control update rate as the RC  messages have to interleaved with other telemetry.
+* Lower control update rate as the stream is half duplex and 90% of the messages require an acknowledgement.
+* Still have to meet INAV's hard real time refresh rate.
+* Inefficient message format (e.g. 16 bits per channel vice 11 bits / channel (cf. sBUS, CRSF)).
+* The dedicated RC TX can perform additional optimisations in terms of data sizes, refresh rate for switch channels etc.

+A dedicated RC RX has smaller, efficient messages delivered much more frequently, such that if one is dropped it doesn't really matter.
+Interleaving `MSP_SET_RAW_RC` within a stream of maybe 9 other telemetry messages means a signification reduction in RC performance. *Caveat Emptor!*

 ### Caveats

 * Not supported for MultiWii or "old" INAV (at least prior to 2.0).